School of Computing

 • Electronic voting systems.

-As a general disclaimer, my self-managed webpages are a work in progress (slightly ironic given that I've done past work in website content management systems that should make writing and maintaining such content easy!).
+As a general disclaimer, my self-managed webpages are typically a work in progress that lags reality (slightly ironic given that I've done past work in website content management systems that should make writing and maintaining such content easy!).